stuburger/yafl/packages/docs/docs/validation.md

 > \* **Note:**
 > That's right, validation errors in Yafl are derived any time a field's value changes.
 Field errors, and by extension form errors, are determined by simply looking at the values of a field and running them through a validation function or set of validation functions.
 In other words, there is no such thing as (and no need for) a `validateOnBlur` or `validateOnChange` prop in Yafl.
-Validation is declaritive and validity is described only by the current values that the form holds.
+Validation is declarative and validity is described only by the current values that the form holds.
 >
 > It is up to you to decide when to display these errors based on the metadata of your form.
 For example you might display errors for a field based on whether a field is `touched` or not, or perhaps a little later on in the user's workflow - for example, once the user has attempted form submission.